JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/periodicity.md

 fig.tight_layout(pad=0.3); fig
 ```

-You can confirm for yourself that this is correct, for many reasons:
+Okay, this output is great, and we can easily tell that it is correct for many reasons:

 1. It is the same [fig. 12 of this publication](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.92.012914).
 2. Fixed points of order $n$ are also fixed points of order $2n, 3n, 4n, ...$